Ultimate Guide to Setting Up a Social Enterprise in Singapore

 A social enterprise is very similar to a charity or nonprofit organization (NPO) and the distinction may not be instantly clear.
 Both organizations are rooted in doing social good, yet, the path taken to reach their goals are different.
 A major divergence is how money is acquired.
 Nonprofits obtain money through fundraising efforts, charitable donations, and sometimes from the government.
 A social enterprise raises funds by selling products and services to the public.
 Also, social enterprises are registered as businesses and recognized as entities regulated by ACRA.
 Charities are registered with the Commissioner of Charities under a separate license.

-How to start a social enterprise in Singapore
+7 steps to set up a social enterprise

 There’s no doubt you’ll find operating a social enterprise an exciting and rewarding journey.
 Indeed the prospect of doing something with a positive social impact is enough reward for some.
 Nonetheless, here are some key things to bear in mind as you consider undertaking this journey in Singapore.